-I grew up just outside of Bloomington, Indiana, in a farmhouse built in 1850 on 22 acres of land.
+I’m a writer, musician and visual artist living in Northern California.
+I grew up in rural Indiana in a farmhouse that was built in 1850.
 We had horses, chickens, rabbits, goats, cats and dogs, and various other animals.
 The landscape was a rich source of inspiration for drawing, writing and musical expression.
-I come from a very artistic family, and we made our own entertainment most of the time.
+I come from an artistic family, and we made our own entertainment much of the time.

-For college, I went to New York City, earning a B.A. in English from Columbia University.
-Right after graduation, I moved out to the San Francisco Bay Area, where I got my Master’s degrees in English and Music.
+I went to Columbia University in New York City for college, earning a B.A. in English.
+Right after graduation, I moved out to the San Francisco Bay Area, where I eventually earned my Master’s degrees in English and Music.
 I taught English at Berkeley City College for a while, and now teach private lessons in English and flute.

-These days, I perform as a flutist and singer with a variety of ensembles, including Resonance Jazz Ensemble.
-I have CDs of jazz standards and my original compositions for sale on CD Baby.
+These days, I perform as a flutist and singer with a variety of ensembles, including the Laura Austin Wiley Quintet and the Wiley McFarland Duo.
+I have CDs of jazz standards and my original compositions for sale.
+Visit the CDs page for details.

-When I’m not singing, playing flute, writing or drawing, I enjoy hiking with my husband and talking to my five cats.
+When I’m not singing, playing the flute, writing or drawing, I enjoy hiking with my husband and talking to my six cats.